Socially Engaged Videography

 Most of the videos I’ve made are filmed and edited by me, in collaboration with people, places and projects doing important community work.
 These include creative health projects, social enterprises, and community-led initiatives.
 I have also supported Public Sector organisations with videos that promote their work.

 Ravensthorpe Community Centre: 25 Years of Belonging A short film celebrating 25 years of community, connection and care.
 This film brings together voices, memories and moments from a two-day celebration event held in March 2025, alongside interviews with staff, volunteers and community members who have helped shape Ravensthorpe Community Centre over the years.
-As part of the project, a group of children aged 5–11 also took part in a participatory photography activity—offering a powerful and honest glimpse of the centre through their eyes.
 From storytelling and shared meals to music, laughter and reflection, this film captures the heart of a community that continues to thrive.

 This short film shares the story of the Growth and Resilience Programme – a pilot project that supported social enterprises, co-ops and other alternative businesses across West Yorkshire.
 It was created by Co-operatives UK and the School for Social Entrepreneurs as part of the Business for Good West Yorkshire initiative, led by TSL Kirklees and funded through the UK Shared Prosperity Fund.
 The programme took a fresh approach to helping values-led businesses thrive, building on the vision set out by West Yorkshire Mayor, Tracy Brabin.